 Are too many activities really helping our kids succeed, or are they just creating extra stress?
 We took a closer look at risk factors for stress in children and have some great tips to avoid them!

 It seems like stress affects everyone these days, even our kids!
-We try to give them the best opportunity through many activity, but is this the best approach?
+We try to give them the best opportunities through many childhood activities, but is this the best approach?
 Some studies show that less-structured activities, like doing simple chores and giving kids responsibilities around the house, might make them happier and more successful later in life.

 After-school tutoring, private Mandarin Chinese lessons, football practice, year-round swim team, and let’s throw some piano lessons in there, too.
 Where does it end?
 It’s no wonder that American children are stressed out!
-These activities also strain parents who have to pay for and drive to all of these extra enrichment opportunities–on top of their own home and work commitments.
+Few adults could cope with these demands, so it's no wonder the weight of childhood stress can be so heavy!
+The quantity of activities also strains parents who have to pay for and drive to all of these extra enrichment opportunities--on top of their own home and work commitments.
 Yikes!

-Here are five steps to fight the stressed out lifestyle while also encouraging your child’s personal growth.
+So here are five steps to fight the stressed-out lifestyle while also encouraging your child’s personal growth.

 One year I planned an elaborate art birthday party for my 6-year-old daughter.
 I brought in an art instructor, and all the little girls made personalized painted

 tiles.
 After the party, I asked her what her favorite part was.
 She said, "playing with my friends in my room!"